CRA Distributor Obligations: Checks Before EU Sale

 Who Is a Distributor under the CRA?

-Para Duty Key point
+Duty Key point Source

-20(2) Pre-market verification Confirm CE marking present, manufacturer compliance with Article 13(15), (16), (18), (19) and (20), importer compliance with Article 19(4), and that the necessary documents have been provided.
+Pre-market verification Confirm CE marking present, manufacturer compliance with the product-information duties, importer identification present, and necessary documents provided.
+Article 20(2)

 Distributor vs Importer